skywalkerDS/DS-program/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The raw data is collected in experiments carried out with a group of 30 volunteers ("subjects").
 Each person performed six "activities" (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity are captured as signals (called "variables", tAcc-XYZ and tGyro-XYZ).
 Acceleration signals are further derived for body acceleratin and gravity acceleration.
 Our focus is on these 3 sets of 3-axial raw data, totally 9 variables (while other raw and calculation data are filtered out and excluded).
+In addition, since the collected data were devided into two sets (train set and test set), we are combining the data into one complete data set.

-Please refer to the readme.txt, features.txt and feature_info.txt to understand the raw data.
+Please refer to the readme.txt, features.txt and feature_info.txt in the original data package to understand the raw data.

 To process the data, unzip the raw data into your work directory, and place the run_analysis.R in the same work directory and then run it.
 What the script does:
 1.Merges the training and the test sets to create one data set.